ECB investigation 'woefully inadequate' - Vaughan lawyer

 "This was prosecution from the outset," said Stoner, who argued it was "inherently improbable" Vaughan made the alleged comment.

-The panel, chaired by Tim O'Gorman, will attempt to deliver their written judgements in the case of Vaughan and all the other respondents by the end of March.
+The CDC panel, chaired by Tim O'Gorman, will attempt to deliver their written judgements in the case of Vaughan and all the other respondents by the end of March.

 The hearing at the International Arbitration Centre continues until Thursday but the rest will be conducted in private.